twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/keychain-and-windows-credentials-manager.md

 # Keychain and Windows Credentials Manager

-chezmoi includes support for Keychain (on macOS), GNOME Keyring (on Linux), and Windows Credentials Manager (on Windows) via the [`zalando/go-keyring`](https://github.com/zalando/go-keyring) library.
+chezmoi includes support for Keychain (on macOS), GNOME Keyring (on Linux and FreeBSD), and Windows Credentials Manager (on Windows) via the [`zalando/go-keyring`](https://github.com/zalando/go-keyring) library.

 Set values with: